 We were confident it was possible though, and as soon as Leah and Juliet announced that the fabrics were really well constructed and an absolute dream to work with we waited for the magic to unfold!

 The garments created really showcased this too – every outfit looked stunning and they were all designed and made so differently.
 We particularly loved how Jen and Leah pleated the stripes, using them in a really unique way.

-If you missed the episode, you can catch up here.
+If you missed the episode, you can catch up on BBC iPlayer.

 Why an Ian Mankin stripe?

 If you take a closer look at our striped fabrics, you will notice that it isn’t only about the colours that work well together, it’s also about the negative space between the stripes that creates a quality pattern.

 Using dyed yarns instead of printing on top of woven fabric we are able to create a softer, more tonal stripe which doesn’t distort the eye as much as a high contrast solid, printed stripe can, and makes for a very liveable fabric.
 It also makes them easier to work with as the stripes remain true within the woven yarns, there should never be any distortions when sewing.